T&L is going on holiday!

 The London 2012 Olympic Games will be the tenth Olympic Games.
 London will become the first city to officially host the modern Olympic Games three times, having previously done so in 1908 and in 1948.
 The London 2012 Olympic Games will be followed by the 2012 Paralympic Games to take place from 29 August to 9 September.
 A total of 205 nations will take part in 300 events at the Olympic Games in 2012, while 147 nations will take part in the Paralympic Games.

 You have read this article Olympic Games / Portuguese Athletes with the title July 2012.
-You can bookmark this page URL http://catolink4.blogspot.com/2012/07/portuguese-athletes-in-olympic-games.html.
+You can bookmark this page URL https://catolink4.blogspot.com/2012/07/portuguese-athletes-in-olympic-games.html.
 Thanks!

 Let the Games begin...